 9. Less clean-up leaves more time for welding

-10. Features for a better welding experience
+10. A better welding experience

-11. Weld the metals most beginners use in projects
+11. Welds the metals most beginners use

-- Mild (low-carbon) steel
+- Mild steel (low carbon)

 - Stainless steel

-Providing excellent results on very thin (18-gauge) auto body panels, home-use MIG welders are also effective on moderately thick materials, with some machines capable of welding metal plate up to ½-inch in one pass.
+Providing excellent results on very thin (18-gauge) auto body panels, home-use MIG welders are also effective on moderately thick materials, with some machines capable of welding metal plates up to ½-inch in one pass.